How Solar Panels Are Made

 The solar panels are now ready for installation!

-They are placed on rooftops or other suitable locations and connected to form a solar panel array.
+Moreover, we place them on rooftops or other suitable locations and connect them to form a solar panel array.

-The panels are mounted at an angle to maximize their exposure to sunlight and can be adjusted as needed to optimize performance.
+Additionally, we mount the panels at an angle to maximize their exposure to sunlight and can adjust them as needed to optimize performance.

-The energy generated by the solar panels is stored in a battery or fed into the electrical grid, providing you with a source of reliable and renewable energy!
+The solar panels generate energy stored in a battery or fed into the electrical grid, providing you with a source of reliable and renewable energy!

 • Sand